top of page

 Kristen is the founder and owner of STAR.
 She received her BA in English and Linguistics from the University of Michigan in Ann Arbor, followed by her MS in Communication Sciences and Disorders from Emerson College in Boston.

-Kristen has professional experience evaluating and treating children ages 0-21 years and presenting with a wide range of communication and feeding impairments.
-Kristen has worked with individuals with
+Kristen has professional experience evaluating and treating children ages 0-21 years and presenting with a wide range of

 IMG_3480.jpg

-Autism Spectrum Disorder, Developmental Delay, Learning Disabilities, Intellectual Disabilities, Cerebral Palsy, Down Syndrome, Visual/Hearing Impairments, Expressive/Receptive Language Impairments, Feeding/Swallowing Disorders, Fluency Disorders, and Speech Sound Disorders.
+communication and feeding impairments.
+Kristen has worked with individuals with Autism Spectrum Disorder, Developmental Delay, Learning Disabilities, Intellectual Disabilities, Cerebral Palsy, Down Syndrome, Visual/Hearing Impairments, Expressive/Receptive Language Impairments, Feeding/Swallowing Disorders, Fluency Disorders, and Speech Sound Disorders.

 Kristen has expertise in Augmentative and Alternative Communication (AAC).

 She has worked at Boston Children’s Hospital’s internationally-acclaimed Augmentative Communication Program, as a graduate instructor in AAC, and as an AAC consultant in private practice.
-Kristen is especially passionate about following a family-centered approach to therapy and implementing AAC systems and strategies when appropriate to ensure every individual is given an equal opportunity to communicate.
+Kristen is especially passionate about following a family-centered approach to therapy and implementing AAC systems and strategies when appropriate to ensure every child is given an equal opportunity to communicate.

 Kristen is licensed by the board of North Carolina, has her Certificate of Clinical Competence from the American Speech Language Hearing Association, and is a member of the North Carolina Augmentative Communication Association.

 Aside from being an SLP, Kristen enjoys going to the beach, training for marathons, and cheering for Michigan sports.
-Kristen currently lives in Durham, NC with her husband and daughter.
+Kristen lives in Durham, NC

 IMG_0628.jpg